Brutal Honesty about Restoration Costs

 I get e-mails and phone calls all the time asking, “How much will it cost to restore my Triumph?”
 Normally this is either preceded or followed by a comment that they want it “highest quality and 100% like brand-spanking-new”.
 The second part is easy, because we naturally gravitate toward the highest levels of quality and workmanship.
 It’s the “How much?” question that’s the hard part.

 Auto restoration is a lot like buying a yacht.
 If you have to ask the price, you probably can't afford it.
-If you’ve read anything about buying collector cars, then you’ve probably seen the universal recommendation to buy the best car you can afford, and leave the restoration to someone else because the cost of a restoration will always exceed the value of the finished car.
+If you’ve read anything about buying collector cars, then you’ve probably seen the universal recommendation to buy the best car you can afford, and leave the restoration to someone else because the cost of a restoration will always exceed the market value of the finished car.
 This is absolutely true, especially if you have to pay for the services of a professional.
 Start with the wrong car and you can quickly find yourself upside down, even if you are providing most of the labor yourself.
 The classifieds are full of cars described as “needs restoration” or “restoration started”, and you can bet that those owners have discovered it’s not as easy as it looks on TV.
 It’s also not something to undertake on a tight budget.
 Just keep reminding the wife that there are plenty of worse habits you could have, and perhaps your car will stay out of the classifieds!

 By now you’re probably wondering why anyone in their right mind would restore a car.
 The answer is that there are plenty of reasons, but making financial sense isn’t one of them, at least not in the short run.
 The white TR4 restoration shown elsewhere on this web site was completed at Macy's Garage for a Triumph collector who had his TR3A restored in 1991 at a cost of $30,000.
 At that time you could have bought a superb example for $10K, and the absolute best TR3 in the country could have been had for under $15K.
 Was he crazy to spend this much to have his TR3A professionally restored?
 At the time you might have thought so, but he received a quality restoration and he’s pampered the car since the restoration was finished.
-Today it’s still one of the nicest TR3’s you’ll ever see, and if it were for sale (it’s not) he’d have no trouble getting every penny of the restoration cost back.
-The values for these cars keep steadily increasing and now he’s solidly in the black, but the biggest reward is that he’s been able to drive and enjoy the car for the past 23+ years.
+Today it’s still one of the nicest TR3’s you’ll ever see, and if it were for sale (it’s not) he’d have no trouble getting every penny of the restoration cost back, plus a small profit.
+The values for these cars keep steadily increasing and now he’s solidly in the black, but the biggest reward is that he’s been able to drive and enjoy the car for the past 25+ years.
 As they say on TV….….Priceless!
 (Obligatory disclaimer: No part of this text should be mistaken for financial advice.)

 So why does anyone restore a car?
 One of the best reasons is that the really good cars are very difficult to find, and the best ones are in private collections and seldom offered for sale.
-On the rare occasion that one of these better cars does become available, the exchange is normally among a tight inner circle of friends and club members, without the chance for an outsider to ever know about it.
+On the rare occasion that one of these better cars does become available, the exchange is normally among a tight inner circle of family, friends, or club members, without the chance for an outsider to ever know about it.
 Many people understand that they'll spend lots of time and money chasing all over the country to look at cars that are never as nice as described, and will probably have to sink more money into a "nice" car after they get it home and dig below the surface.
 They know that unless they're really lucky, it's better to have one restored to their specifications and know that it was done correctly, and exactly what they're going to have when it's finished.

 At this point, I hope we can all agree that a complete restoration is going to be expensive, which brings us back to the “How much?” question.
 I wish I had a crystal ball to answer that question for you, but the truth is that even if the car was sitting in my shop and available for close examination, there’s no way I can accurately estimate a final cost for anyone, my own cars included.
 While these cars all started out the same, and will be the same again after a quality restoration, each one has been driven down a different road to here and now.
 While we are experts in restoring Triumphs, the cost required to restore your car cannot be directly linked to any of our previous projects because every car is different at the start of the process.
 Some have been treated well, but most have been abused, received poor maintenance, and suffered from years of neglect and bodged repairs.

 There is no way to tell what’s hidden under the paint until it’s completely stripped, or which parts are going to resist all attempts at disassembly until the wrenches are actually in place.
 We cannot fully understand how that little bump from a Buick back in 1964 is going to affect the panel alignment until all of the body parts have been properly repaired and straightened.
-We also won’t know that half way through the process you will decide to bite the bullet and re-plate all of the chrome, add an overdrive or wire wheels, or replace the interior that you thought would be okay at the beginning of the project.
-Restoring a 40-50 year old car is an evolving process as new secrets of the past are revealed and understood, and if someone gives you a restoration estimate over the phone, by looking at a few pictures, or by walking around the car for an hour, I recommend that you run just as fast and as far as you can, because you’re about to be led down the garden path.
+We also can’t know that half way through the process you will decide to bite the bullet and re-plate all of the chrome, add an overdrive or wire wheels, or replace the interior that you thought would be okay at the beginning of the project.
+Restoring a 40-50-60 year old car is an evolving process as new secrets of the past are revealed and understood, and if someone gives you a restoration estimate over the phone, by looking at a few pictures, or by walking around the car for an hour, I recommend that you run just as fast and as far as you can, because you’re about to be led down the garden path.

 In talking with many other Triumph owners (especially those who have brought their cars to Macy’s Garage to be repaired and made driveable after an expensive "restoration" elsewhere), I keep hearing the same horror stories over and over again.
 One of two things is sure to happen when you receive a sweet sounding estimate up-front, and most times you’ll get a combination of both.
 The first thing that will happen, after your car is in their hands and disassembled, is that you'll receive the bad news that something they didn’t or couldn’t see has been discovered.
 Your restoration has just taken the first step up the ladder of escalating costs, and it will continue as more and more discoveries are made.
 Before you know it, you’re well past the point of no return, and all you can do is hang on and pray that it’s all over soon, or drag the disassembled carcass home and store it in boxes for the rest of your life.

-At Macy’s Garage, we restore Triumph TR2/3/4/250/6 sports cars on a time and materials basis.
+At Macy’s Garage, we restore Triumph TR2/3/4/250/6 sports cars exclusively on a time and materials basis.
 I wouldn't be able to sleep at night if I gave people a low price to set the hook or took short-cuts and produced a restoration that wouldn’t continue to look great and perform reliably for many years after completion.
 You'll find several shops that require huge payments up front, but we choose to invoice twice monthly for only the work that has been completed and parts that have been received.
 I wish I could tell you how many times I’ve heard about unfortunate folks who made big deposits and payments in advance, to places that never got around to working on their car, and then went bankrupt or disappeared in the middle of the night.
 Unless you're really close and can keep a watchful eye on everything, making payments in advance is something you should avoid like the plague.
 If you live on the far side of the USA as many of our clients do, we provide photos and detailed descriptions of everything on your invoice, so you'll know for sure that your restoration is moving forward.
 If you’re close by, we invite you to stop in as often as you’d like to check the progress.

 We believe in honest billing, and we don’t make any part of your job take one minute longer than it has to.
 We restore nothing but TR2-TR6 Triumphs, and our intimate knowledge of these cars means fewer billable hours to have your car restored here than you’ll encounter anywhere else.
 (Hardly a week goes by that don't get a phone call from a "professional restoration shop" somewhere that wants our help to restore their customer's car, and we have to wonder how much time was added to their client's invoice while they stood around scratching their heads trying to figure it out.)
 If your car has already been taken apart, we can grab parts from any of your boxes and know instantly what every piece is, where it goes, and how it’s supposed to fit without adding hours to your bill while we try to figure it out.
 Our rural Midwest location means lower overhead than places near the big cities, and you’ll be hard pressed to find a complete shop with our capabilities anywhere that bills their time at or below our current $68 shop rate.
 Heck, you can’t even get an oil change at a Toyota dealer for that!
 We also guarantee that as long as we are continuously working on your project, you'll be immune to any increases in our hourly shop rate from the moment we commence work until your restoration is complete.